devdude-bruh/devdude-bruh/README.md

 ### Hi!
-I'm bruhdude, a guy who codes.
+I'm wiiudude, a guy who codes.
-## What stuff do you code?
+## What do you do?
-I code random PHP websites, Miiverse Clones, and some other stuff.
+I code random PHP websites, make stupid JS/Scratch games, and other stuff
-## why clone????????????????????????????
+## oh wait havent you had a history with clones
-cause im cool😎
+stop
-## you nice?????
+## are you cool?????
-Y e s .
+y e s .